TransitionEd 2023

 Region(s): All of UK

-The 2023 TransitionEd conference will take place on Saturday 10th June.
-This online conference will explore the experience and impact of educational transition in all its many forms as well as providing advice and guidance from educational experts on how best to support young people as they move from one phase of learning to the next.
+TransitionEd is an online conference that explores the experience and impact of educational transition in all its many forms, as well as providing advice and guidance from educational experts on how best to support young people as they move from one phase of learning to the next.
+TransitionEd 2024 will take place on 15th June.
+Further details to be announced.

-- Alison Hopper – Supporting transition in maths through cross-phase collaboration.
+• Alison Hopper (Maths Hub) – Supporting transition in maths through cross-phase collaboration.

 Cost: Free